Microsoft cloud issues continue with more global outages

 Affected users reported being unable to access their email accounts and other essential productivity apps.
 With more and more companies relying on a remote workforce, cloud solutions have never been more important than they are today.

 The sort of disruptions recently experienced by Microsoft’s cloud solutions could prove to be extremely costly for the company, particularly at a time when the cloud computing market is so competitive.
-Check out our comparison ofvcloud computing services to find out which one is right for your enterprise.
+Check out our comparison of cloud computing services to find out which one is right for your enterprise.

 - These are the best cloud storage services around today